vgreddyrontala/ci_angularJs/README.md

 # ci_angularJs
 Angular Js with Codeigniter Examples

-Use Below url in browser
+Use this url in browser
 http://localhost/ci_angularjs/angularjs/example